Jorduque16/portfolio/README.md

 This repository contains all the resources and parts that i used to build my actual portfolio, due that i decided compact all the project parts on the next folder structure:

-- :gem: Frontend: Static web sited.
+- :gem:  Frontend: Static web site.
 - :rocket:  Backend: API Endpoinds.
 - :evergreen_tree:  Infrastructure: AWS resources.

 ## Technologies used here